Pollaxe/4_json/README.md

 # Quickstart
 This was tested on windows, python 3.5+, text file should be in utf-8.
-You can just type:
+You can just type in command console:
 ```
 python pprint_json.py <file name>
 ```
-in command console.
+Example of json code you can get [here](https://devman.org/media/filer_public/1d/32/1d32132e-efa4-4a6c-bd32-312acc3710ad/alco_shops.json)
 # Functions
 As alternative, you can import functions from this script to use in your project: load_data(file_path) - just loads data from text file.